hvasbath/beat/docs/getting_started/import_data.rst

 seismic data
 ^^^^^^^^^^^^
 For the import and aquistion of seismic data for beat exist several options.
 The command beatdown can be used to download a dataset from available FDSN services.
-Alternatively, exisiting files from any custom source may be converted by using the pyrocko framework.
+Alternatively, existing files from any custom source may be converted by using the pyrocko framework.

 beatdown
 ========